Yemen

 • Investigation and Discipline

-The Ministry of Industry and Trade (MIT) is empowered by Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004) (Articles 67-70 & 73) to establish the Disciplinary Council responsible for investigation and disciplinary processes of professional accountants.
+The Ministry of Industry and Trade (MIT) is empowered by Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004) (Articles 67-70 & 73) to establish a Disciplinary Council responsible for investigation and disciplinary processes of professional accountants.
 However, as the of the date of the assessment, the Council has not yet been established.

-Serious crimes (e.g. fraud) are addressed through the Yemeni judiciary system and by the courts.
+Serious crimes (e.g., fraud) are addressed through the Yemeni judiciary system and by the courts.
 YACPA has been granted formal recognition by the Ministry of Justice to provide technical experts to support this legal process.
 The Yemeni legislation outlines very specific penalties for non-compliance with various aspects of professional and ethical standards.
 These include monetary fines as well as imprisonment for a period of six (6) months to one (1) year.
-These are applicable in cases such as fraud, falsifying information, signing an audit report for a company the CPA did not audit, and practicing without a license (permit).
+These are applicable in cases such as fraud, falsifying information, signing an audit report for a company the CPA did not audit, and practicing without a license.

-In September 2020, the MIT approved YACPA’s proposal that entails a joint collaborative process in the area of investigation and discipline (I&D) between the Ministry’s Public Accounts Permitting Committee (PAPC) and YACPA.
-According to this newly approved mechanism, complaints are relayed to the joint Investigative Committee (comprising one PAPC member, one YACPA Administrative Council member; and one YACPA member from a Big 4 Firm, well-known local firm, or expert in Tax / IT).
-Since the Disciplinary Council has not yet been established, YACPA imposes sanctions on its members, with PAPC oversight, in line with Article 67 of the Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004).
+In September 2020, the MIT approved YACPA’s proposal that entails a joint collaborative process for investigation and discipline (I&D) between the Ministry’s Public Accounts Permitting Committee (PAPC) and YACPA.
+Complaints are relayed to the joint Investigative Committee (comprising one PAPC member, one YACPA Administrative Council member; and one YACPA member from a Big 4 Firm, well-known local firm, or expert in Tax / IT).
+The Disciplinary Committee was established and operationalized in 2021.
+YACPA’s Disciplinary Council imposes sanctions on its members, with PAPC oversight, in line with Article 67 of the Audit and Review of Accounts Law No. 26 of 1999 (as amended 2004).

-YACPA developed its own basic internal system of investigation and discipline to address professional and ethical complaints from members.
+YACPA developed its own internal system of investigation and discipline to address professional and ethical complaints from members.
 Complaints are sent to the Chairman and the Administrative Council to appoint a team of YACPA members responsible for investigating the case.
 Decisions are brought before the Administrative Council which then implements final decisions issued against YACPA members.

 Current Status: Partially Adopted